iredmail/docs/en_US/installation/0-install.ee.md

 !!! warning

-    * iRedMail Enterprise Edition is designed to be deployed on a fresh / clean server, or migrate from an iRedMail server deployed with iRedMail Easy platform.
+    * iRedMail Enterprise Edition is designed to be deployed on a fresh / clean server, or installed on an iRedMail server which was deployed with the downloadable iRedMail installer or iRedMail Easy platform.
       For new installation, it will install and configure required components, so you should not have other network services installed or running on the server __BEFORE__ installation.
     * iRedMail Enterprise Edition will install and configure all required